 The Morne Seychellois National Park is situated on the island of Mahe, the largest island of the Seychelles archipelago.
-Morne Seychellois covers an area of approximately 3,045 hectares, more than 20% of Mahe and made up of a mixture of mangroves, lush tropical jungles and tall mountains.
+Morne Seychellois covers an area of approximately 3,045 hectares, more than 20% of Mahe and is made up of a mixture of mangroves, lush tropical jungles and tall mountains.
 It is 10km in length and between 2km and 4km wide, equipped with an extensive trail network, covering more than 15km.

 The role of the National Park, is to protect the already fragile ecosystem by minimizing the effect of human disturbances.
 Morne Seychellois is home to a vast amount of indigenous flora and fauna, and of the twelve endemic land birds of the granitics, seven are to be found here.
 These include the Seychelles Scops-owl, one of the most elusive species of all.
 Its stronghold is in the Morne Seychellois National Park and it can often be heard around dusk at various locations along the Sans Souci road.
-The Seychelles Kestrel, Blue Pigeon and Sunbird are common sights in the park, which makes it perfect for bird lovers.
+The Seychelles Kestrel, Blue Pigeon and Sunbird are common sights in the Park, which makes it perfect for bird lovers.
 You will always be able to spot the endemic Bulbul, the Pitcher Plant and have interesting encounters with the Seychelles Wolf Snake.

 Morne Seychellois National Park is one of the last places where relics from the 20th century can also be seen.
 These cultural sites were originally used for the exploitation of cinnamon and coffee.
 These ruins of old distilleries and houses are the last link that the population has with its past agricultural life before becoming a tourist destination.

 Anse Major was once important for the production of cultivated vanilla, cinnamon oil, copra, citrus fruit and patchouli (from which an essential oil is extracted for use in perfumes).
 Produce was transported mainly by local wooden pirogue boats but a good path was also built from Danzil to Anse Major during the 19th century.
 It is reputed to have been possible to ride a bicycle along it at one time.
-The Anse Major Trail is very popular with hikers, starting at Danzil Bel -Ombre and ends at the beautiful Anse Major Beach.
+The Anse Major Trail is very popular with hikers, starting at Danzil Bel -Ombre and ending at the beautiful Anse Major Beach.

 Dans Gallas name refers to the Gallas (a group of Ethiopian people who were released on Mahe during the 19th century during the slave trade).
 They were quite tall and were as a result referred to as giants.
-The main features of this trail are the panoramic views and the scenery which you discover as you follow the route, rather than any ecological richness.
+The main features of this Trail are the panoramic views and the scenery which you discover as you follow the route, rather than any ecological richness.
 In fact, the Le Niole highlands have been badly affected in the past by the exploitation of timber.
 Later, plantations of the Eucalyptus species was established to control the effects of soil erosion.
 In the valley to the south of the ridge are forestry plantations of Santol, Mahogany and Pine.

-The Trois Frères trail gets its name from the three peaks overlooking Victoria.
-Trois Frères (Three Brothers) as they are called, probably arising from the close proximity of the three peaks.
-The trail culminates at the foot of the Trois Frères Cross.
-The trail is a traditional pilgrimage site for the catholic community on Good Friday.
+The Trois Frères Trail gets its name from the three peaks overlooking Victoria.; Trois Frères (Three Brothers) as they are called, probably arising from the close proximity of the three peaks.
+The Trail culminates at the foot of the Trois Frères Cross and is a traditional pilgrimage site for the catholic community on Good Friday.
 The conditions in the mid-altitude rocky zones are very harsh and few exotic species can grow well, whereas the native shrubs are well adapted to such circumstances.
 Examples are the numerous Screw Pines (Vacoa or Pandanus), Sharp-Leaved Sedges and indeed the Pitcher Plant (Nepenthes pervillei).

-In spite of the luxuriant growth of the forest, the soil on the Copolia trail is often infertile.
+In spite of the luxuriant growth of the forest, the soil on the Copolia Trail is often infertile.
 Most of the nutrients are tied up in the trees themselves as well as in the leaf litter and humus on the forest floor.
-Endemic palms form an understory, particularly, Lantanier Feuille (Phoenicoprium borsigianum), Lantanier Latte (Verschaffeltia Splendida) and higher up, the smaller Latanier Hauban (Roscheria melanochaetes).
+Endemic Palms form an understory, particularly, Lantanier Feuille (Phoenicoprium borsigianum), Lantanier Latte (Verschaffeltia Splendida) and higher up, the smaller Latanier Hauban (Roscheria melanochaetes).
 In the undergrowth are endemic sedges, ferns, Petit Coco Marron (Hypoxidia rhizophylla), and grasses.
 Moss covered rocks and boulders complete the picture.
 These forested uplands are essential water catchment areas for Mahe.
 They are also the habitats of endemic birds such as the Seychelles Bulbul, Seychelles Sunbird and Seychelles Blue Pigeon.
 One of the tiniest frogs also lives here, well camouflaged but very vocal.
 Its eggs hatch directly into miniscule frogs, as the tadpole stage takes place inside the egg.

 Copolia Trail opens from 8 a.m- 4 p.m, 7days a week.